How long are each of the Beginner and/or Advanced classes? Answer

 All ages are welcome to attend our classes.
 The large majority of our students are adults, but students even as young as 11years old have attended our classes.
 We advise parents to make sure their children understand that learning photography is both artistic as well as technical.
 As long as your child realistically understands that learning photography inevitably has a technical component to it, then your child will do very well in the class.

 What type of camera should I use for the class?
 Answer

 It is suggested that you have an SLR, quasi-SLR or Mirrorless camera.
 If you are not sure what type of camera you own, check the list below to see if your camera is recommended for our classes.
 The key requirement is for your camera to provide the option to not use the Automatic setting.
 If you do not find your brand or model camera in the list below you can call for more information; your camera may still be recommended for our classes!
 (281) 716-2112.

 Can you suggest a good camera for me to buy?
 Answer

 We suggest speaking with knowledgeable sales people who continuously keep up with the latest products on the market.
 You can get well informed purchasing info from the people at Houston Camera Exchange.
 HCE carries the greatest variety and quality of camera gear in the South Central US region.
 They are also familiar with the camera requirements for our classes.
 Houston Camera Exchange website: www.hcehouston.com or call them at (713)-789-6901

 Will I receive a certificate of completion after I have taken photo classes?
 Answer

-We do not offer any form of certification in photography because there aren’t many photographer “certifications” that hold any true authority.
-The only real certification out there is a 4-year college art degree with a concentration in photography.
-Even without a college degree, the absolute best way a photographer demonstrates their qualifications is through their personal portfolio.
-Your portfolio gives real examples of your photographic skills, and is always the most important representation of your abilities.
+We do not offer any form of certification in photography because there are no photographer “certifications” that hold authority.
+The best way a photographer demonstrates their qualifications is through their photography portfolio.
+A portfolio gives real examples of your photographic skills, and is always the most important representation of your abilities.